GMNGeoffrey/iree/build_tools/github_actions/runner/README.md

 ### MIG Rolling Updates

 See https://cloud.google.com/compute/docs/instance-groups/updating-migs for the main documentation.
-There are two modes for a roling MIG update, "proactive" and "opportunistic" (AKA "selective").
+There are two modes for a rolling MIG update, "proactive" and "opportunistic" (AKA "selective").
 There are also three different actions the MIG can take to update an instance: "refresh", "restart", and "replace".
 A "refresh" update only allows updating instance metadata or adding extra disks, but is mostly safe to run as a "proactive" update.
 Instances will pick up the changes to the startup script when they restart naturally.
 If there are changes